M-R-VulcaN/crazyflie-lib-cpp/README.md

 # crazyflie-lib-cpp
-Like crazyflie-lib-python but written fully in cpp
+Like crazyflie-lib-python but written fully in c++

 ## How to install